-On April 20, 2021, the Borrowers issued \$570 million aggregate principal amount of 4.750% Senior Secured Notes due 2028 (the "2028 Secured Notes") and will use the net proceeds from the offering to fund the redemption in full of the 2023 Secured Notes on May 6, 2021.
+On April 20, 2021, the Borrowers issued \$570 million aggregate principal amount of 4.750% Senior Secured Notes due 2028 and used the net proceeds from the offering to fund the redemption in full of the \$550.0 million aggregate principal amount of 6.00% Senior Secured Notes due April 15, 2023 (the "2023 Secured Notes") on May 6, 2021.
 On April 20, 2021, the Borrowers deposited amounts sufficient to fund the redemption of the 2023 Secured Notes with the trustee and satisfied and discharged their respective obligations under the indenture governing the 2023 Secured Notes.
-See Note 16.
+During the three months ended June 30, 2021, we recognized a \$4.3 million loss on the extinguishment of the 2023 Secured Notes within interest expense, net on the Condensed Consolidated States of Income (loss), which included \$1.3 million of non-cash interest expense for the write off of the unamortized discount and deferred financing costs and \$3.0 million of cash interest expense for the redemption premium.